Stokke: Wildlife

-Brown bears were common until the 1850s, and until the early 1900s, a group of bears lived in the inner parts of Vestfold County.
+Brown bears were common in Stokke until the 1850s, and until the early 1900s, a group of bears lived in the inner parts of Vestfold County.
 The last Brown bear shot in the county was in Lardal in 1916.
 The last bear to be shot in Stokke was around 1850 by Andreas Smitten of Russeltvet.
 A number of local place names derives from its former bears, including Bjønnemyra (Borgen), Bjønnestøkket (Bredholt), Bjønndal (Hauanlia), Bjønneleet (Nedre Anholt), and Bjønnelia (Askerød).
 Some place names also derive from the Gray wolf, including Ulvekula (Oserød) and Ulvehølet (Rørkollskogen).
 Other notable mammals in Stokke include the Red fox, European badger, European otter, European pine marten, Short-tailed weasel, European Lynx, Moose, Roe deer, Red deer, European beaver, Mountain hare, Red squirrel, European hedgehog, bats, mice, and rats.